 The only time a woman is allowed to go through with this procedure is when their fertility is threatened by a medical treatment or procedure.
 This includes radiotherapy and even chemotherapy.
 With ovarian cancer as one of the top ten cancers affecting Singaporean women, the government is lenient enough to allow social egg freezing to give them an option to bear kids.
 Although the procedure carries risks, it is still an option that some women can pursue.

 But what are the risks involved?

-Some of these risks involve over stimulation of the ovaries, infection, and even bleeding.
+Some of these risks involve overstimulation of the ovaries, infection, and even bleeding.
 Women also need to know that age-related complications will still be a cause for concern for.
 The older you get, the more delicate your body becomes.
 It might be harder to complete the term of a pregnancy as compared to those who got pregnant at an early age.
-Other ailments like hypertension and even the onset of diabetes can be a cause for complications.
+Other ailments like hypertension and even the onset of diabetes can be a cause of complications.

 These are just some reasons why the government does not allow social egg freezing.
 However, they are constantly studying global developments in the field of elective oocyte freezing.
 This will help them move forward and craft relevant government position on the issue.
 They are careful to weigh not only the medical but also the social factors.

 One thing is for sure, the government takes this matter very seriously.
 A ministry spokesman tells about prosecution and fines and even suspension or license termination for facilities offering social egg freezing without medical grounds.

 One of the reasons why this procedure remains illegal is the population problem in Singapore.
 Asian Parent shares how the late founding father Lee Kuan Yew stated that one of the threats to Singapore’s survival is a low fertility rate.
 This is already a call to boost the national population.
 This is one of the reasons why family-friendly campaigns are being rolled out for Singaporeans.
 This includes baby bonuses, paid paternity leaves, and even educational campaigns.